linode/apl-docs/about/about-roadmap.md

 title: Roadmap
 ---

-We are currently working on the following features for the next release.

-### In the first quarter of 2022 we added the following features
+## In the first quarter of 2022 we added the following features

 - [x] Internal ingress network policies: Controlling network traffic between team services
 - [x] Outbound egress control: Specify the FQDNs or IPs that services need to be able to access